ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Showers and thunderstorms likely before 1pm, then a chance of showers and thunderstorms between 1pm and 3pm, then a chance
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 3pm, then a chance of showers and thunderstorms between 3pm and 4pm, then a chance
-         of showers and thunderstorms between 3pm and 4pm, then a chance of showers and thunderstorms.
-Some of the storms could be severe and produce heavy rain.
+         of showers and thunderstorms.
+Some of the storms could be severe.
 Cloudy.
-High near 70, with temperatures falling to around 67 in the afternoon.
-East wind around
+High near 70, with temperatures falling to around
-         8 mph.
-Chance of precipitation is 70%.<br></div>
+         67 in the afternoon.
+East wind around 8 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">